About Us

 Healthy oak-hickory forest systems in the region may contain white oak, northern red oak, black oak, and chestnut oak.
 Hickory species include shagbark and pignut hickory.
 A diversity of trees, shrubs, and herbs may include tulip poplar, red maple, dogwood, red bud, blueberry, mountain laurel, Solomon’s seal, and may apple.

 Originally dominated by oak-chestnut, the land has been oak-hickory dominated since the American chestnut was eradicated by blight at the beginning of the 20th century.
-Additionally, remaining ash trees are threatened with eradication by 2025.
+Additionally, remaining ash trees are threatened with eradication.

 Now located in an agricultural and residential area, the land is mostly dominated by opportunistic forest regrowth endemic with invasive vegetation.
 While soils were once ideal for tobacco farming, local agriculture is now dominated by pasture and forage.